 - Safari Books Online

 - Oxford Reference Online

-If the e-book vendor is not on the list above please send an e-mail to firstname.lastname@example.org and they will see if a licence can be obtained that would support teaching from an online book.
+If the e-book vendor is not on the list above, please send an e-mail to firstname.lastname@example.org.
+They will see if a licence can be obtained that will support teaching from an online book.
 (Some licences only allow one concurrent user which is not suitable for teaching use.)

 Images from ARTstor

 ARTstor has over 300,000 images that can be posted in Powerpoint slides, posted to Blackboard, or used in classroom handouts.

 Guidelines for the Use of Electronic Resources

 Using persistent links to provide access to journal articles and e-books from within D2L.
 These can be placed into your D2L shell by library staff using the Ares Course Reading system.

 Incorporating images taken from the resources into presentations projected in the classroom.

 Giving students citation for material so they can locate it in the library.